 Cruising is a wonderful holiday.
-Besides the thrill of travelling, on the high seas, it is great value for money, where you get to explore many places on a single trip, having to only unpack once on a ‘floating resort’.
+Besides the thrill of travelling on the high seas, it is great value for money.
+You get to explore many places on a single trip, having to only unpack once on a ‘floating resort’.
 However, a cruise holiday is a bit different from a stay at a land-based resort, so there are some ‘rules’ to keep in mind to ensure smooth sailing for you and your fellow cruise mates.

 Using mobile phones

 If you need to use your mobile phone, speak quietly, especially if you’re on your balcony, as anyone on balconies around you, including above and below, will be able to hear everything you say.
 The same etiquette applies to making calls in public areas – on deck, in lounges and dining areas; instead, try to find a quiet, private place.

 There’s a divider between your balcony stateroom and your neighbours’ for privacy, so don’t peek over it to see who they are and what they’re doing.
 Also don’t leave things on your balcony while you’re away from your stateroom, as they may get wet if the area is being washed, and if you’re at sea, they might blow away.
 Noise travels too, so be mindful if you use your balcony early in the morning or late at night, and if you leave the doors open, be mindful if you are inside playing music or watching the TV.

 Although you’ll mostly wear casual clothing, on some evenings the dress code may become more formal, potentially requiring you wear a black-tie outfit, especially if you are planning to eat in the dining room.
 Other dress rules to be aware of include not wearing shorts or swimwear in the dining room.